davrot/pytutorial/advanced_studies/python_preparation_2022/README.md

 ## Task 6.
 Towards classes

-Construct an \py{upper}-class which you can use to study random walks, and populate this class with internal variables and methods.
+Construct an **upper**-class which you can use to study random walks, and populate this class with internal variables and methods.
 Here are some ideas how you might do it:

 * The **\_\_init\_\_**-method sets the parameter $k$ for a specific random walk.
 * Method **sim(n)** simulates $n$ (additional) particles and stores (adds) their durations (to the existing data).